-- B.1 This annex provides the context for the government's decisions on gilt and Treasury bill issuance in 2016-17, setting out the qualitative and quantitative considerations that have influenced the government's decisions. - B.2 The government's decisions on the structure of the financing remit, which are taken annually, are made in accordance with the debt management objective, the debt management framework and wider policy considerations during the period of fiscal consolidation (see chapter 2). - B.3 In determining the overall structure of the financing remit, the government assesses the costs and risks of debt issuance by maturity and type of instrument.
-The government's decisions on the composition of debt issuance are also informed by an assessment of investor demand for debt instruments by maturity and type as reported by stakeholders, and as manifested in the shape of the nominal and real yield curves, as well as the government's appetite for risk. - B.4 Alongside these considerations, the government takes into account the practical implications of issuance (for example the scheduling of operations during the course of the year and the appropriate use of different issuance methods).
+- B.1 This annex provides the context for the government's decisions on gilt and Treasury bill issuance in 2017-18, setting out the qualitative and quantitative considerations that have influenced them. - B.2 The government's decisions on the structure of the financing remit, which are taken annually, are made in accordance with the debt management objective, the debt management framework and wider policy considerations during the period of fiscal consolidation (see chapter 2). - B.3 In determining the overall structure of the financing remit, the government assesses the costs and risks of debt issuance by maturity and type of instrument.
+Decisions on the composition of debt issuance are also informed by an assessment of investor demand for debt instruments by maturity and type as reported by stakeholders, and as manifested in the shape of the nominal and real yield curves, as well as the government's appetite for risk. - B.4 Alongside these considerations, the government takes into account the practical implications of issuance (for example, the scheduling of operations during the course of the year and the appropriate use of different issuance methods).